AlexNaga/notifyMe/README.md

 1. Open up the terminal in the client folder.
 2. Build the application for production by typing `npm run build`
 3. Copy the build folder to the server folder by typing `mv build/ ../server/public/`
-4. The application is now ready to deploy.
+4. The application is now ready for production.